Hearst San Simeon State Park Campground

 Creek campground has paved roads and medium-sized campsites with level asphalt pads.
 Sites 1-35 are more open and breezy with ocean and valley views.
 Sites 36-119 have more trees, shrubs, privacy and less wind, but no long views.
 There are clean restrooms with flush toilets and hot coin-operated showers (bring quarters).
 One of the best things about Creek camp is its good proximity to the beach via two short trails—one by campsite #107 and the other at the boardwalk trail.
 At the beach, you can surf-fish for perch, sunbathe, picnic, beach comb, or fly kites.
 Regarding surfing, husband Garth says you can usually expect closed-out beach breaks, best for boogie boarding.
 But to surf you’ll need to walk about a half mile south to a break called ‘Exotics’—a left-breaking rock reef that may be working on a south swell.

 Washburn is a primitive campground with an energetically loyal fan base—embracing the more isolated plateau location with drop-dead gorgeous views of the Santa Lucia range and some views to the Pacific.
 The 68 campsites are larger than Creek but more open and exposed.
 The gravel roads and pads are fairly level.
 There are well-maintained pit toilets but no showers—you have to go down to Creek camp to shower.
 There’s a mile-long paved road up to Washburn from Creek.
-To get to the beach, hike down the foot trail or along the road, or drive down.
+To get to the beach, hike down the foot trail or along the road, or drive down and park in day use.
 Many hikes start at Washburn trailheads.
 We’ve found the serenity of Washburn is best experienced in the less-crowded off-season.
 We have our favorite sites, just as we do down in Creek campground.

 CAMPSITE RATINGS: Garth and I have walked this campground, map in hand, rating all the campsites on a graded scale.
-This helps immensely when I’m online making reservations.
+This helps immensely when I’m online back home, making reservations.
 I see which sites are available for our dates, then cross-reference to the ones we rated the highest.
 We make notes about what we like—big, level, nice shrubs or trees, view, etc. And what we don’t like—road noise, bright bathroom lights, too close to neighbors, dumpsters, etc. I’m happy to send you a copy.
 Just send me an email on my contact page and mention that you want the San Simeon rating map.
 I promise I will never sell your email!
 I’m all about sharing camping information, not your personal info.

 TICKS: Generally speaking, where there are deer, there will be ticks.
 Because our area rarely freezes, ticks are present year-round.
 But the most active time for adult ticks is May-July.
 The coastal trails in the park are great fun—just take the usual tick-prevention precautions and check yourself carefully after hiking.

 CELL SERVICE: There’s usually none in Creek.
-You’ll get one or two bars in Washburn, two at entrance station, or over near the highway.
+You’ll get one or two bars in Washburn, two at main entrance station, or over near the highway.
 Wi-Fi: Usually available at the amphitheater, or across the street from the amphitheater in front of the Employee Residence using password ParksWIFI or up at the bench by the entrance station.
 If you have a Wi-Fi booster, it may help.
-We just take our phones when we walk the dog and plop down on the aforementioned convenient bench (“dubbed Cell Phone Bench”) to check email, etc.
+We just take our phones when we walk the dog and plop down on the aforementioned convenient bench (“we’ve dubbed Cell Phone Bench”) to check email, etc.

 RESERVATIONS: They’re made through the ReserveCalifornia www.reservecalifornia.com, up to six months in advance.
 For multi-day stays, you’d better plan ahead for summer camping, though you can usually find a site in Washburn relatively last-minute.
 As of this writing, the fees are a reasonable $35/night for San Simeon Creek and $20/night for Washburn.
 Dump station fee is $10.
 No dog fee.
 Seniors get $2 off.
 Not bad for such a pretty place to stay.